The Days Are Getting Lighter; Your Mood Isn’t: 4 Ways to Handle Persistent Anxiety

 0

-Seasonal affective disorder affects tens of millions of people around the world every year.
+Seasonal affective disorder affects tens of millions of people worldwide every year.
 And it’s natural to feel a bit sad during the winter months.
-The days are shorter, darker, and hope may feel more distant.
-But as the Earth continues its yearly pilgrimage around the sun, and winter turns to spring, the light inevitably returns.
-For many, more daylight alleviates anxiety, or even dispels it altogether.
+The days are shorter and darker, and hope may feel more distant.
+But the light inevitably returns the light inevitably returns as the Earth continues its yearly pilgrimage around the sun and winter turns to spring.
+For many, more daylight alleviates anxiety or even dispels it together.
 But that’s not the case for everyone.

-If you find that your mood doesn’t seem to improve with the warmer seasons, it’s a sign you might have persistent anxiety.
+If your mood doesn’t seem to improve with the warmer seasons, it’s a sign you might have persistent anxiety.
 Persistent anxiety can be challenging to live with, but there are ways you can make it better.
-Some are more straightforward, while others may take more time before you start to see their effects.
-If you feel like you have persistent anxiety, here are four ways you can handle it.
+Some are more straightforward, while others may take longer before you start seeing their effects.
+If you feel you have persistent anxiety, here are four ways to handle it.

 1. Treat It Directly

-Over the course of this article, you’ll read about many things you can do to improve your persistent anxiety on your own.
+Throughout this article, you’ll read about many things you can do to improve your persistent anxiety.
+Now, medication isn’t for everyone, but it is helpful for some.
 But if you feel like you’re struggling — that, for you, daylight never breaks — it may be worth pursuing professional mental health treatment.
-Now, medication isn’t for everyone, but it definitely is helpful for some.

-It’s easy to downplay the importance of your own mental health.
+It’s easy to downplay the importance of your mental health.
 But anxiety that persists is something to consider seriously.
-There’s no shame in needing help, and you may be surprised how much the right medication can alleviate your anxiety.
+There’s no shame in needing help; you may be surprised how much the right medication can alleviate your anxiety.
+So if you feel a weight you can’t seem to lift, consider looking outward before you keep looking inward.
+So if you think a consequence you just can’t seem to lift, consider looking outward before you keep looking inward.
+So if you feel a weight you just can’t seem to lift, consider looking outward before you keep looking inward.
 And directly adjusting your chemical balance may enable you to improve other areas of your life that you don’t feel motivated to tackle.
-So if you feel a weight you just can’t seem to lift, consider looking outward before you keep looking inward.

 2. Enjoy Fun

 Think back to when you were a child.
 Think back to when friendship was second nature and summers were endless.
 “The world” was everything around you instead of the glowing rectangle in your pocket.
-Remember how important fun was to your very existence and how joy and laughter was always just around the corner.
+Remember how important Fun was to your existence and how joy and laughter were always around the corner.

-Joy is one of the best remedies for anxiety, and joy and fun often go hand in hand.
+Joy is one of the best remedies for anxiety, and joy and Fun often go hand in hand.
 Neither is prioritized in the modern world, especially compared to manufactured concepts like productivity.
-If you’re struggling with perpetual anxiety, make having fun your priority.
-Literally schedule it if you have to.
+If you’re struggling with perpetual anxiety, make having Fun your priority.
+Schedule it if you have to.
 Plan a date, a walk in the park, or a Saturday morning watching your favorite cartoons.
 Make time for whatever it is that puts an unironic smile on your face and the feel-goods in your brain.

 3. Get Moving

-One of the best ways to make sure that your anxiety persists as long as possible is to dwell in it, which, in winter, is easy.
-The short days and cold weather aren’t always the most inviting, and it’s often simpler to just stay indoors.
-But that also usually means fusing with your couch for a few months at a time.
+One of the best ways to ensure that your anxiety persists as long as possible is to dwell in it, which is easy in winter.
+Short days and cold weather aren’t always the most inviting, and staying indoors is often simpler.
+But that also usually means fusing with your couch for a few months.

-Inactivity has been shown to directly increase levels of stress, anxiety, and depression.
+Get up and move.
+Inactivity has been shown to increase levels of stress, anxiety, and depression directly.
 So if you’re experiencing persistent anxiety and live a relatively sedentary life, make a change.
-Get up and move.
 Go for a walk around your neighborhood, sign up for a gym membership, or ask a friend to go with you on a hike.

 4. Eat (Truly) Delicious Foods

 It’s almost shocking how much the food you eat affects the quality of your mental health.
-The more you can supply yourself with quality food, the more likely you are to reduce your anxiety.
-Just like different cars require the right kind of fuel, your body requires the right kind of nutrition.
-And the good news is you can eat food that’s good for you and still tastes great.
-You may just need to adjust your tastebuds a bit.
+The more you can supply quality food, the more likely you are to reduce your anxiety.
+Just like different cars require the right fuel, your body requires the right nutrition.
+And The good news is you can eat food for youthat tastes great for you.
+You may need to adjust your tastebuds a bit.

-Many foods that are readily available are loaded with sugar.
+Many readily available foods are loaded with sugar.
 From fast food to pre-packaged meals to candy and soda, it’s easy to eat way more sugar than you need.
 Habitual sugar consumption can lead to cravings and desensitize you to more subtle or natural flavors.
-But once you reduce your sugar intake, you’ll start to appreciate natural flavors that are just as, if not more, delicious than artificial alternatives.
+But once you reduce your sugar intake, you’ll appreciate natural flavors that are just as, if not more, delicious than artificial alternatives.

 It can be hard for many people to start cutting out sugar, but cooking more meals at home is a great place to start.
 And there are tons of cooking guides and videos plastered all over the internet to get you going.
-Think of one of your favorite meals, maybe from your childhood or a favorite restaurant, and search up a recipe.
-The more natural foods you eat, the more your taste and cravings will adjust over time.
-And, as your gut biome and body chemistry begin to rebalance, you may notice your mood start to lift as well.
+Search for a recipe for one of your favorite meals, maybe from your childhood or a favorite restaurant.
+The more natural foods you eat, your taste and cravings will adjust over time.
+And, as your gut biome and body chemistry rebalance, you may also notice your mood lift.

 Be Consistent

-When it comes to handling persistent anxiety, your own consistency is key.
+When it comes to handling persistent anxiety, consistency is key.
 Changing your mood for the better is possible, but don’t let anyone sugar-coat the process.
-It takes time, effort, and consistency to change.
-It may be difficult, but taking medication if necessary, playing more, moving around, and eating well will make a big difference.
-Just make sure you give yourself enough time to reap the benefits of all the seeds you’re sowing.
+It takes time, effort, and character to change.
+It may not be easy, but taking medication if necessary, playing more, moving around, and eating well will make a big difference.
+Just ensure you give yourself enough time to reap the benefits of all the seeds you’re sowing.